 Trainers are OK when you are starting but if you play in wet weather it won't be long before you end up on your backside !
 Metal and hard plastic studs must NOT be worn.
 If you are going to play seriously buy something with a stud.
 Personally I like an astro-turf boot with just a partial rubber stud as I find full studs collect too much mud and sand and slow me down.

-Infielders should at least think about wearing a box.
+Infielders should at least think about wearing a box (that's a cup for our American readers).
 Pitches in England are usually bumpy and it only takes one bad bounce to put you in hospital.
 When I pitch I like to wear shin pads and I've also wondered about getting a mouth guard.
 I don't usually bother with shin gurds unless I'm pitching, but they can be a good idea for other infielders, particularly those worried about bruises on their legs !

 Catchers' masks are not usually worn but some people won't catch without one.
 Obviously the risks are nothing like as serious as in baseball or fast pitch but there is always the possibility of a foul ball just skimming the bat and coming straight back.
 If you play at catcher at least try playing in a mask and if you can put up with it then do.

-Batting helmets have become increasingly popular in British Softball over the last few years.
+Batting helmets have become increasingly popular in British Softball over the last few years and are now COMPULSORY in the Manchester league.
 Whilst they are obviously not needed when you are actually batting they do protect you from getting hit by an errant throw when running round the bases.
 As there are plenty of players around with strong arms and little accuracy it is well worth thinking about getting one.

 It's a good idea, at tournaments particularly, to carry sun cream and insect repellent in your bag.
 I always like to have some Ibuprofen around as they aid recovery after a hard day in the field.
 Always have water available, again this is more important at tournaments when you may be out in the field all day.